 - A. This IPS is structured to be consistent with the Legislature's intent to assign liability for members' investment losses to members and provide a safe harbor for Plan fiduciaries. - B. In Sections 121.4501(8)(b)2. and 121.4501(15)(b), Florida law incorporates the federal law concept of participant control, established by regulations of the U.S. Department of Labor under section 404(c) of the Employee Retirement Income Security Act of 1974.
 The Investment Plan shall incorporate these concepts by providing Plan participants the opportunity to give investment instructions and obtain sufficient information to make informed investment decisions.
-The Investment Plan shall, in accordance with the 404(c) regulations and Florida law, provide members an opportunity to choose from a broad range of investment alternatives. - C. If a member or beneficiary of the Investment Plan exercises control over the assets in his or her account, pursuant to section 404(c) regulations and all applicable laws governing the operation of the Plan, no Plan fiduciary shall be liable for any loss to a member's or beneficiary's account which results from such member's or beneficiary's exercise of control. - D. The default option for FRS Investment Plan members that fail to make a selection of investment options shall be a the Target Date Fund (TDF) that matches the year closest to the year each individual member reaches the normal retirement age for the Florida Retirement System as defined in Section 121.021(29) Florida Statutes, which otherwise meets the requirements of a qualified default investment alternative pursuant to regulations issued by the U.S. Department of Labor.
-The default option for FRS Pension Plan DROP participants who rollover funds from their DROP account to the Investment Plan as permitted by section 121.4501(21), Florida Statutes, and fail to make a selection of investment options shall be the FRS Retirement Income Fund.
+The Investment Plan shall, in accordance with the 404(c) regulations and Florida law, provide members an opportunity to choose from a broad range of investment alternatives. - C. If a member or beneficiary of the Investment Plan exercises control over the assets in his or her account, pursuant to section 404(c) regulations and all applicable laws governing the operation of the Plan, no Plan fiduciary shall be liable for any loss to a member's or beneficiary's account which results from such member's or beneficiary's exercise of control. - D. The default investment option for FRS Investment Plan members that default into the plan or fail to make a selection of investment options shall be the FRS Retirement Date Fund (RDF), or Retirement Target Date Fund, that matches the year closest to the year each individual member reaches normal retirement age for the Florida Retirement System as defined in Section 121.021(29) Florida Statutes, which otherwise meets the requirements of a qualified default investment alternative pursuant to regulations issued by the U.S. Department of Labor.
+The default investment option for FRS Pension Plan DROP participants who rollover funds from their DROP account to the Investment Plan as permitted by section 121.4501(21), Florida Statutes, and fail to make a selection of investment options shall be the FRS Retirement Fund.

 VIII.
-MEMBER EDUCATION AND INVESTMENT ADVICE
+MEMBER EDUCATION AND INVESTMENT GUIDANCE